nickoneill/office-finder/README.md

 In the past we've relied on humans to update these numbers, either through trial and error (disconnected numbers are often reported to [5 Calls](https://5calls.org)) or attempts to automate human discovery via systems like [mechanical turk](https://github.com/TheWalkers/congress-turk).

 Large language models give us a compelling tool to gather this information quickly *and* accurately.
 By asking a generally trained language model to extract addresses and phone numbers from websites, we can recheck these websites frequently and maintain a more up-to-date list of office information.
+The process is relatively inexpensive, it costs about $0.20 in credits to run this from scratch on all websites using the GPT 4o mini model.

 This tool is designed to keep an updated list in json format at `offices.json` for easily diffing between runs but more importantly to contribute the data back to the [united-states/congress-legislators](https://github.com/unitedstates/congress-legislators/blob/main/legislators-district-offices.yaml) repo via the included `upstreamChanges` command.